dev-loki/europython2024-python-unplugged-slides/chapter01_fetching_data.md

 - restricted to `GET`/`POST` (POST by setting the `data` parameter)
 - not as bad to use as one might think, considering the vast amount of modules to replace it
+- definetely worth a try, if you only have very few non-async requests

 </v-clicks>